dainq-dev/dainq-dev/README.md

 <h1>Hi, I'm Nguyen Quoc Dai</h1>

 ## 💫 About Me:
-😄 I am a software engineer with nearly 3 years of experience, specializing in.
+😄 I am a software engineer with more 3 years of experience, specializing in.
 Having also worked in back-end positions, I have a comprehensive understanding of the software development lifecycle.
 I am passionate about exploring and applying new technologies, always aiming to enhance my technical skills.<br>
 🔭My long-term objective is to advance my career in the field of software development, with a particular aspiration to ascend to